starsimhub/starsim/README.rst

 The structure of the starsim folder is as follows, roughly in the order in which the modules are imported, building from most fundamental to most complex:

+• ``calibration.py``: Class to handle automated calibration of the model to data.
 •	``demographics.py``: Classes to transform initial condition input parameters for use in building and utilizing networks.
 •	``disease.py``: Classes to manage infection rate of spread, prevalence, waning effects, and other parameters for specific diseases.
 •	``distributions.py``: Classes that handle statistical distributions used throughout Starsim.